Article Categories

 Installing Additional Software

-Once installation process is complete, you can install additional software by using Debian package manager.
-You can use terminal to install software or use graphical interface provided by your desktop environment.
+Once the installation process is complete, you can install additional software using the Debian package manager.
+You can use the terminal to install software or use the graphical interface provided by your desktop environment.

-By default, first user account created during installation process is given administrative privileges.
+By default, the first user account created during the installation process is given administrative privileges through sudo.
 However, you can create additional user accounts and set their permissions accordingly.

-Debian is a command-line based system, and terminal is a powerful tool that can be used to perform a variety of tasks.
-For example, you can use terminal to install software, configure system settings, and troubleshoot issues.
+Debian is a command-line friendly system, and the terminal is a powerful tool that can be used to perform a variety of tasks.
+For example, you can use the terminal to install software, configure system settings, and troubleshoot issues.

 Conclusion